BASEBALL

 Electric Base Ball 'Electric Bat' - Electric Game Co, 1930s

-Very similar to both the D02 and the Parker Brothers game, another of the earliest varieties of Electric Base Ball was "version DD24" (above), also featuring the "Electric Bat."
+Very similar to both the D02 and the Parker Brothers game, another of the earliest varieties of Electric Base Ball was this, "version DD24," also featuring the "Electric Bat."
 The "D" and "DD" clearly denoted editions using a single D battery and two D batteries -- perhaps the last obvious indicia in a long list of cryptic Prentice codes.
 The games were personally assembled by Prentice and a few assistants.
 "They all got 35 cents an hour," said Prentice, "including me."

 Electric Baseball 'red box version 1' - 1930s